LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ### Elasticsearch ###
 **Step 1: Download Elasticsearch**

-Go to [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) download link.
+Go to the [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) download link.

 Select the download option for your operating system(green box).

 ![Download ES](https://user-images.githubusercontent.com/60980933/99734881-d43ed480-2a80-11eb-807b-fa78198c94a1.jpg)

 **Step 2: Relocate the downloaded Elasticsearch and extract it**